 What better way to celebrate Valentine’s Day than with these cute heart-shaped Homemade Chocolate Covered Strawberry Ice Cream Sandwiches?
-These creamy little sandwiches, with their strawberry ice cream filling smooshed between two thin chocolate brownie layers, offer classic flavors of a chocolate covered strawberry with a frozen twist.
-Everyone who enjoys one of these chocolate strawberry frozen treats will be in love as their heart melts.
-Oh, how I love the cheesy frozen heart/ melted heart puns going through my head right now. 😉
+These creamy little sandwiches, with their strawberry ice cream filling smooshed between two thin chocolate brownies layers, offer classic flavors of a chocolate-covered strawberry with a frozen twist.
+Everyone who enjoys them be in love as their heart melts.
+Oh, come on!
+We all enjoy a good pun now and then, right? 😉

-As you may already know, I’m a mama of 3 little ladies.
-If you’d like to know more about them, check out my ABOUT ME page.
-They love all things frozen and sweet, popsicles, frozen yogurt, ice cream.
+As you may already know, I’m a mama of 4 little ladies.
+To read more about them, check out my ABOUT ME page.
+They love all things frozen and sweet: popsicles, frozen yogurt, ice cream.
 You name it, they like it.
-I came up with the idea for these Chocolate Covered Strawberry Ice Cream Sandwiches when, couple weeks ago, we were getting ready for a tea party.
-I had just made some delicious little Brownie Teacakes and as I was cutting the brownies into pieces, BooBaw asked me for some “Ice Cweem, pweeeese?”
-Light bulb moment!
-Oh, how fun would it be to put ice cream between these brownies?
-That’s just what we did.
-The brownies I’d just made were more cake-like so they could hold up to the ice cream and I had baked them in a half-size baking sheet so they were much thinner than a regular brownie.
-We happened to have strawberry ice cream which paired perfectly with the chocolate brownies and gave it a chocolate covered strawberry flavor.
+I came up with the idea for a Chocolate-Covered Strawberry Ice Cream Sandwiches when, last year, we were getting ready for a tea party.
+I had just made some delicious little Brownie Teacakes and as I was cutting the brownies into pieces, BooBaw, my second oldest, asked me for some “Ice Cweem, pweeeese?”

 I also used a layer of parchment paper on the bottom of the pan when I baked the brownies for this recipe to ensure the brownie comes out clean and in one piece.

-I prepped the ice cream middle while the brownie was baking.
-I took the half gallon carton and cut the box off.
+It was easiest to prep the ice cream middle while the brownies were baking.
+I took the half-gallon carton and cut the box off.
 Then I sliced the ice cream into 3/4 to 1 inch thick slices and place them in on a baking sheet lined with waxed paper.
 I put another layer of waxed paper over the top and lightly press the slices together.
 Becuase it was softened when I started, it was necessary to put it back in the freezer to harden.
 I didn’t I would end up with a sweet strawberry n’ cream mess.

 Once the brownie sheet was cool, I flipped it out of the pan onto a cutting board.
 Then cut it in half (one-half for the top and one-half for the bottom).
 With the top sides down, I placed the layer of ice cream on top of one side.
 Then turned the second side of brownie on top of the ice cream to make the sandwich.
 When you make yours, make sure to put the good (top) side of the brownie so it shows on both sides of the sandwich.
 Lastly, I firmly pressed the top layer down to help the ice cream stick to both brownie pieces.